Limoges Cathedral: History

-Early Churches
+Early churches

-The presence of a bishop and a cathedral in Limoges was recorded in 475 A.D.; Gregory of Tours mentioned a church the city, facing the chateau off the vicomte and the Abbey of Saint-Martial.
-In 2005, archeologists found the traces of a hexagonal baptistry dating from the 5th century under the north face of the cathedral.
+The presence of a bishop and a cathedral in Limoges was recorded as early as 475 A.D.
+Gregory of Tours mentioned a church the city, facing the château off the vicomte and the Abbey of Saint-Martial.
 During the enlargement of the church in 1876, workers found subbasements of an early church of the Carolingian period, and the nave of a Romanesque church.
 The discoveries included fragments of Roman columns, bas-reliefs and Latin inscriptions, suggesting that the church was built on the site of a former Roman temple, palace or villa.
+In 2005, archeologists also discovered traces of a hexagonal baptistry dating from the 5th century under the north face of the cathedral.

-The early cathedral was constructed in the center of the city in the valley of the Vienne River, not far from the Abbey of Saint-Martial and the former chateau of the Viscoun of Limoges.
+The early cathedral was constructed in the center of the city in the valley of the Vienne River, not far from the Abbey of Saint-Martial and the former château of the Viscoun of Limoges.
 In July 817, the Holy Roman Emperor Louis the Pious presented documents granting legal immunity to the clergy of the cathedral.
 A clerical city gradually grew up along the Vienne River.
-Archeologists have found traces of a cloister, a baptistry, a Bishop's palace, and residences of church dignitaries.